Battery Energy Storage in Canada

 How Much Do Battery Systems Cost in Canada?

 The cost of a battery energy storage system depends on its size, type, and capacity.
-Below is a general breakdown:
+All prices below are in Canadian dollars (CAD) and include installation unless noted.

 For Residential Systems (5–15 kWh)